4DGT: Learning a 4D Gaussian Transformer Using Real-World Monocular Videos: Method

 where $\mu(\mathbf{o}_{i,j})$ is the mean of the opacity values and $\sigma(\mathbf{o}_{i,j})$ is the standard deviation.
 A particular pixel $k$ is considered activated if it has a value larger than 1 unit of the standard deviation:

-where $k$ is the index of the pixel in the patch and $\mathbf{m}_{i,j,k}$ indicates whether the pixel is activated.
-A histogram $\mathbf{h}_{i,j}$ of all activation mask $\mathbf{m}_{i,j} = \{ \mathbf{m}_{i,j,k} | k = 1 \cdots p^2 \}$ for the patch output is:
+where $k$ is the index of the pixel in the patch and $\mathbf{m}_{i,j,k}$ indicates whether the pixel is activated. \camrdy{ A histogram $\mathbf{h}_{i,j}$ of all activation mask $\mathbf{m}_{i,j} = \{ \mathbf{m}_{i,j,k} | k = 1 \cdots p^2 \}$ for the patch output is:

-We select $S$ channel from the histogram $\mathbf{h}_{i,j}$ for the patch output for all patches onward in training.
+where $\mathbf{M}_{i,j} \in \mathbb{N}^{p^2}$ is the activation mask for patch $(i,j)$, $\mathbf{H} \in \mathbb{N}^{p^2}$ is the aggregated histogram of all activation masks, and $p$ is the patch size. } We select $S$ channel from the histogram $\mathbf{h}_{i,j}$ for the patch output for all patches onward in training.
 This effectively implements an $S / p^2$ times reduction in the number of Gaussians for each patch, mimicking the pruning strategy of 3DGS \cite{kerbl20233d}.
-We provide more in-depth analysis for this histogram-based pruning strategy compared to alternatives with visualizations in the supplementary materials.
+We provide more in-depth analysis for this histogram-based pruning strategy compared to alternatives with visualizations in the appendix.

 \nbf{Densification} The predicted Gaussian number can naturally increase with more space-time token inputs, either in resolution per frame or temporal frame numbers.
 The initially trained model provides a good scaffolding for pixel-aligned Gaussians when we increase the input token number in space and time.
-In the second stage of training, we increase the spatial and temporal resolution by a factor of $R_{s}$ and $R_{t}$ respectively.
+In the second stage of training, we increase the spatial and temporal resolution by a factor of $R_{s}$ and $R_{t}$, respectively.
 Combining the densification process and pruning strategy, this would result in $R_{s}^2 \cdot R_{t} \cdot {S} / {p^2}$ times of the Gaussians compared to the first stage.
 We select $R_{s} = 2$, $R_{t} = 4$, $S = 10$, and $p = 14$ for all experiments, leading to only $80\%$ of the original number of Gaussians while greatly increasing the sampling rate of space-time by $16$ times.